See what questions

 Sciatica is a painful condition caused by pressure on the sciatic nerve, the main nerve that branches off the spinal cord and continues down into the thighs, legs, ankles, and feet.
 Sciatica is characterized by pain in the buttocks and can be caused by a number of factors.
 Exertion, obesity, and poor posture can all cause pressure on the sciatic nerve.
 One common cause of sciatica is a herniated disc (see Spine Basics in the Appendix).
 (Source: excerpt from Pain -- Hope Through Research: NINDS)

-Sciatica is a painful condition caused by pressure on the sciatic nerve,...
+Sciatica is a painful condition caused by pressure on the sciatic nerve, the main...
 (Source: excerpt from Pain -- Hope Through Research: NINDS)

 Neuralgia along the sciatic nerve